SuperblocksHQ/superblocks-lab/.github/ISSUE_TEMPLATE/bug_report.md

 Describe what is actually happening in your case

 ## Reproducible
-Describe aproximately how many times (in %) is the bug appearing (ex.
+Describe approximately how many times (in %) is the bug appearing (ex.
 100%)